-- View the Chief Constable's delivery plan here on page 48 - If you want to find out how you can help keep crime down in your area please visit: www.northumbria.police.uk/advice_and_information
+- View the Chief Constable's delivery plan on page 25 - You can find a link to your local Community Safety Partnership by visiting my website www.northumbria-pcc.gov.uk

 5. Delivering the Plan 'together we can'

 I will provide clear, strong leadership to achieve the police and crime objectives outlined in this plan and will work closely with the Chief Constable, the local authorities, the community and voluntary sector and other organisations and partners to ensure we achieve our vision for policing in Northumbria.